-This AOP links 5 α -reductase inhibition during fetal life with short anogenital distance (AGD) in male offspring.
+This AOP links Androgen receptor antagonism during fetal life with short anogenital distance (AGD) in male offspring.
 A short AGD around birth is a marker for feminization of male fetuses and is associated with male reproductive disorders, including reduced fertility in adulthood.
 Although a short AGD is not necessarily 'adverse' from a human health perspective, it is considered an 'adverse outcome' in OECD test guidelines; AGD measurements are mandatory in specific tests for developmental and reproductive toxicity in chemical risk assessment (TG 443, TG 421/422, TG 414).

-5 α -reductase is an enzyme responsible for the conversion of testosterone to DHT in target tissues.
-DHT is more potent agonist of the Androgen receptor (AR) than testosterone, so that DHT is necessary for proper masculinization of e.g. male external genitalia.
+The AR is a nuclear receptor involved in the transcriptional regulation of various target genes during development and adulthood across species.
+Its main ligand is testosterone and dihydrotestosterone (DHT).
 Under normal physiological conditions, testosterone produced mainly by the testicles, is converted in peripheral tissues by 5 α -reductase into DHT, which in turn binds AR and activates downstream target genes.
-AR signaling is necessary for masculinization of the developing fetus, including differentiation of the levator ani/bulbocavernosus (LABC) muscle complex in males.
+AR signaling is necessary for normal masculinization of the developing fetus, including differentiation of the levator ani/bulbocavernosus (LABC) muscle complex in male fetuses.
 The LABC complex does not develop in the absence, or low levels of, androgen signaling, as in female fetuses.

-The key events in this pathway is inhibition of 5 α -reductase that converts testosterone into the more potent DHT in androgen sensitive target tissues.
-This includes developing perineal region, which, when DHT levels are low or absent, leads to inactivation of the AR and failure to properly masculinize the perineum/LABC complex.
+The key events in this pathway is antagonism of the AR in target cells of the primitive perineal region, which leads to inactivation of the AR and failure to properly masculinize the perineum/LABC complex.
+In this instance, the local levels of testosterone or DHT may be normal, but prevented from binding the AR.